evaristoc/OnlinePanels_DataAnalysis/phase01/README.md

-The main purpose of this repository is to publicly share a (quick and dirty) code I developed while working for an Online Consumer Panel company (a more elaborated motive explanation will be included soon).

-By the time of this proposal, objectives of this work were:
-- Evaluating the feasibility of simulations for (strategic) decision making support tools in the online consumer panel industry
-- Identify critical points for additional business process automation (eg current sample size analysis) or tools for strategic decision making (eg annual recruitment budget allocation analysis)
-- Introducing to/Testing concepts and dynamics as observed in the field / empirical data
+ONLINE PANEL SIMULATION - FIRST DEMO - Outline

-There are two undistinguished simulation exercises in the code:
+There are two undistinguished simulation exercises in this code:

 1) An IBRO (for Inflow - Base - Retention/chrun - Outflow) model
 - Sketching an IBRO model and evaluate its programatic feasibility